mayank0816/MySQL-for-Data-Analysis-/README.md

 # MySQL-for-Data-Analysis-
 Tutorial based on MySQL

-Here You find everything you need about MySQL from scratch to Advanced Level
+Here You find everything you need about MySQL for DATA ANALYTICS from scratch to Advanced Level.

+THANK YOU FOR VISITING !!